Previous dayApril 28, 2026Next day

 390.8 km---✓ ReviewedUSGS →

-At 23:03 UTC on April 28, 2026, a magnitude 4.2 tremor occurred in the Fiji region.
-It arrived roughly 8 hours after a larger magnitude 5.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The USGS recorded this magnitude 4.2 earthquake in the Fiji region at 23:03 UTC on April 28, 2026.
 At 390.8 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-The epicenter is at -18.757°, -177.693°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -18.757°N, -177.693°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28